syncfusion-content/flutter-docs/Flutter/datagrid/export-to-pdf.md

 ## Export DataGrid to PDF document

-You can export the data to [PdfDocument](https://pub.dev/documentation/syncfusion_flutter_pdf/latest/pdf/PdfDocument-class.html)
+You can export the data to [PdfDocument](https://pub.dev/documentation/syncfusion_flutter_pdf/latest/pdf/PdfDocument-class.html) by using the `exportToPdfDocument` method from `key.currentState` of the datagrid.

 {% tabs %}
 {% highlight Dart %}

     PdfDocument document = key.currentState!.exportToPdfDocument();
     final List<int> bytes = document.save();
     File('DataGrid.pdf').writeAsBytes(bytes);